Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Remote Authentication Dial-In User Service.
 RADIUS is a distributed client/server system that secures networks against unauthorized access.
 RFC 2058 and RFC 2059 define the RADIUS protocol standard.
 See also AAA and TACACS+.

-Retrieve the running configuration from the ASA and update the screen.
+Retrieve the running configuration from the adaptive security appliance and update the screen.
 The icon and the button perform the same function.

 A security service where the receiver can reject old or duplicate packets to defeat replay attacks.
 Replay attacks rely on the attacker sending out older or duplicate packets to the receiver and the receiver thinking that the bogus traffic is legitimate.
 Replay-detection is done by using sequence numbers combined with authentication and is a standard feature of IPsec.